 The AXIsProcessTrustedWithOptions() function was added to the Accessibility API in Mavericks to ease the burden of granting per-application access.
 It presents a standardized system-level modal alert inviting the user to open System Preferences.
 It takes the user to the Accessibility list in the Privacy tab of the Security & Privacy pane in System Preferences, where access to the computer using Accessibility features can be granted manually on a per-application basis.
-The user must first enter an administrative password to unlock the pane, and the user can then select a checkbox for the application.
+The user must first enter an administrative password to unlock the Privacy pane, and the user can then select a checkbox to grant the application access to the computer.
 The alert is provided by the system and it has some limitations.
 The assistive application has no control over its wording or the manner in which it is presented, and the assistive application receives no feedback regarding what the user did in System Preferences or when the user did it.

 Accessibility Testbench demonstrates how an assistive application can present a custom alert in place of the built-in system-level modal alert.
 A custom alert has several advantages over the standard alert: It can be presented as a sheet instead of a freestanding modal alert.
 It is provided by the application instead of the system, and it therefore allows the application to work directly with the user's response.
 And it allows the use of different wording in the alert.